VaggelisSpi/MiniJava_Compiler/README.md

 ## Compile and Run

-In order to compile the project you simply need to run make in the scr file
+In order to compile the project you simply need to run make
 ```
 make
 ```